GeoNet/help/metadata-changes/strongmotion_obsidian4x_response.md

 This document provides details of correction applied to the metadata repository Delta.\
 Metadata services are accounting for these from the change implementation.
 Users have to update their former metadata.\
-Change in metadata will likely affect derived products such as Strong motion parameters, magnitudes or localizationsi.\
+Change in metadata will likely affect derived products such as Strong motion parameters, magnitudes or localizations.\

 ### Strong motion Obsidian4x datalogger Response correction
 #### Correction
-Applied 17 Feb 2022\
+Applied 17 Feb 2022.\
-Response file was using an overall Gain 4 times lower than expectedi\
+Response file was using an overall Gain 4 times lower than expected.\
 Former Gain: 4.201680e+05\
 Corrected Gain: 1680672\
 Unit: Counts/m/s/s\
 Cf. https://github.com/GeoNet/delta/pull/1226

 #### Instrument list